LirookIAC/terraform-azure-cost-management/README.md

-# Azure Maintenance Configuration Module
+# Azure Consumption Budget Resource Group Module

 ## Overview
-This module creates an Azure Maintenance Configuration resource.
-The maintenance configuration helps manage updates and patches for your Azure VMs Guest OS.
+This module creates an Azure Consumption Budget resource for a specified resource group.
+It helps manage and monitor budget thresholds for Azure resources within the resource group.

 ## Version Constraints